-There is a specific requirement for a new radio base station at this location to allow Cornerstone on behalf of Telefónica to provide new 2G, 3G and 4G coverage and capacity in and around this area of West Drayton located between Heathrow and Stockley Park whilst also providing the latest 4G technology and new 5G service provision to the local area.
+There is a specific requirement for a new radio base station at this location to allow Cornerstone on behalf of VMO2 to provide new 2G, 3G and 4G coverage and capacity in and around this area of West Drayton located between Heathrow and Stockley Park whilst also providing new 5G service provision to the local area.
 This ensures high quality indoor service provision is provided.